MegaMek/megamek/megamek/data/mechfiles/readme.txt

-Last updated May 5, 2005 by Hopalong
+Last updated June 23, 2005 by Hopalong

 Customs:
 You can unzip the files and hand edit a unit